CSE citation style requires knowledge, patience, and time.

 - Make sure that every in-text citation used in the text corresponds to an entry in the list of references.

-- If there are two authors, include both names and separate them with “and” NOT “&”, e.g. (Richards and Thomas 2010).
+- If there are two authors, include both last names and separate them with “and” NOT “&”, e.g. (Richards and Gregson 2020).

-- For more than two authors, include the first surname and follow it by “et al.”, e.g. (Holmes et al. 2011).
+- For more than two authors, include the first surname and follow it by “et al”, e.g. (Holmes et al 2021).

 - Use quotation marks for direct citations and state the name of the author either when introducing the quotation or in the in-text reference.
-E.g., According to research, “taking a strategic view across the organization is essential” (Turner 2002).
-OR According to Turner (2002), “taking a strategic view across the organization is essential.”
+Add a page number.
+E.g., According to research, “taking a strategic view across the organization is essential” (Turner 2022, p.
+56).
+OR According to Turner (2022, p.
+56), “taking a strategic view across the organization is essential.”